marschall/jfr-demo/README.md

 JFR Demo
 ========

-A demonstration of using JFR events.
+A demonstration of using projects that generate JFR events.

 Create a recording